Who Are The Most Famous Artists in History?

 Rene Magritte (1898-1967)

-René Magritte was a Belgian-born artist who was known for his work with surrealism as well as his thought-provoking images.
+René Magritte was a Belgian-born artist who was known for his work with surrealism and thought-provoking artwork.
 After attending art school in Brussels, he worked in commercial advertising to support himself while he experimented with his painting.
-Magritte was one of the most prominent Surrealist painters, whose bizarre flights of fancy blended horror, peril, comedy, and mystery.

 Thomas Gainsborough (1727-1788)